-The new Wellington Regional Growth Framework spatial plan, developed by local government, central government and iwi partners in the Wellington/Horowhenua regions, expects a population growth scenario of 200,000 over the next 30 years.
+The new Wellington Regional Growth Framework spatial plan, developed by local government, central government and iwi partners in the Wellington region and Horowhenua district, expects a population growth scenario of 200,000 over the next 30 years.

-The Regional Growth Framework indicates that 75 percent of this increase will occur along the eastern and western growth corridors north of the Wellington CBD, which extend to Masterton and Levin (in the Manawatū-Whanganui region), respectively.
+The Regional Growth Framework indicates that 75% of this increase will occur along the eastern and western growth corridors north of the Wellington City Centre, which extend to Masterton and Levin (in the Manawatū-Whanganui region), respectively.
 The growth corridors reflect the primary rail corridors.
 Rail, as a mass rapid transit service, is identified as a key enabler of regional growth, through intensification around train stations and improved connections to stations.